 On the dinghy ride back to Hanavave we spotted an interesting looking beach with a small sand patch just large enough to land the dinghy.
 We wound our way through boulders and breaking waves to make a successful yet wet landing.
 The jungle began at the edge of the beach and looked foreboding and impenetrable.
 Even with our machetes it looked impossible to get any further until we boulder hopped down the beach and stumbled across a dry creek bed giving us a small break into the valley.
 After following the creek inland for 1/4 mile we started to notice piles of stone, then walls, then pei-pei platforms.

 Feeling like Indiana Jones we explored the ruins of the ancient village.
 Everything was overgrown as the jungle worked to reclaim the land.
+If I were back at home I would have recommended for them to look for something like a forestry mulcher for sale to tidy it up, but this is the jungle and chaos is very fitting for this environment.
 The ruins were extensive including stone paths, garden terraces, walles, and the hugest pei-pei’s we’d seen so far.
 The jungle floor was littered with rotting fruit as the trees produced their constant abundance.
 With no one to consume natures bounty it was left to rot.
 This ancient village was large enough for hundreds of inhabitants and was elaborate in it’s layout.

 We wondered when the last time anyone visited this site.
 There are no roads leading into the valley and the ruins aren’t mentioned in any guide books.
 We doubt this valley gets many tourists.